 Seminar 2013, Day #3

-After Els reviewed the day’s agenda, Ben Gruba presented Scripting for Quantrix.
-Ben did an overview, a demo, and an exercise.
-As many of you know from his articulate presence on the Quantrix forum, Ben is our scripting guru.
+After Els reviewed the day’s agenda, Quantrix staff presented Scripting for Quantrix which included an overview, a demo, and an exercise.

 After the break, Luca Erzegovesi, professor at the University of Trento, Italy, presented a Customer/Partner Case Study detailing how he uses Quantrix and scripting to manage his Financial planning class.
 Luca demonstrated a creative and effective use of scripting to manage student registrations, evaluations and dynamic communications to students about their exams.
 Luca employs sophisticated techniques to achieve his ends, including string comparisons, filtered list generation, message construction using variables, importing data from Sqlite3, image management and more.
 He illustrated each step of his process, so it was easy to see his inputs and results.